sumanstats/TeXLive/TeXLive-2018/README.md

 its ***cool*** with all stuff that's available in **CTAN**. :)

 For compiling your [beamer slides](https://ctan.org/pkg/beamer?lang=en) and thesis, image with `small` tag is adequate, or you can install `beamer` and `minted` packages with command `tlmgr install beamer minted` in image with `basic` tag.
 This way pulling image will be faster with less space consumption.

+If it helped you, consider making a small donation.